jaysonwu991/react-webpack5-ssr/docs/ssr.md

 ## Request lifecycle

-- Requests flow through the Express routes defined in `apps/server/src/server.ts`, which build `AppState` objects using helpers in `apps/server/src/routes/appRoutes.ts`.
+- Requests flow through the Express routes defined in `apps/server/src/server.ts`, which are configured from `apps/server/src/routes/routeConfig.ts` and build `AppState` objects using helpers in `apps/server/src/routes/appRoutes.ts`.
 - The server chooses the HTML template: dev uses Vite's `transformIndexHtml`; prod reads `dist/webapp/index.html`.
 - Loads `buildRenderContext` from `apps/webapp/src/ssr/createRenderContext.ts` (bundled to `dist/server/createRenderContext.*` in prod).
 - Each route builds an `AppState` (route key + component props) using helpers in `apps/server/src/routes/componentData.ts` and passes it to `buildRenderContext`, which renders `<RootApp>` via `renderApp` and emits preload links from the SSR manifest when available.